 The radio spectrum used by Airwave is allocated for use by the emergency services and public safety users which largely embraces Category 1 and 2 responders as defined by the Civil Contingencies Act (2004).
 As a consequence, Airwave is restricted to a closed community of responders.

 Access for those outside the emergency services

-Access to Airwave is managed by Ofcom, the telecommunications regulator.
-Organisations that are entitled to take up Airwave are contained on the Sharer’s List.
-Guidance on making an application to become a Sharer can be found on the Ofcom website.
+Access to Airwave is managed by [Ofcom](http://www.ofcom.org.uk/, the telecommunications regulator.
+Organisations that are entitled to take up Airwave are contained on the Sharer’s List (pdf).
+You can find guidance on making an application to become a Shareron the Ofcom website.

 Organisations wishing to join the Sharers’ List must:

 - be involved in emergency situations reasonably frequently

 - be civilian, or required to respond to civilian emergencies